magnet-tn/dwa15-fall2016-notes/03_Laravel/06_Deploy_to_DigitalOcean.md

-The following steps outline the procedure for deploying a new laravel application on our DigitalOcean Droplets:
+The following steps outline the procedure for deploying a new Laravel application on our DigitalOcean Droplets:

+Summary:

 1. Clone your Laravel app
 2. Build the `vendor/` directory via `composer install`
 3. Set permissions
 4. Set up `.env` file
 5. Configure subdomain

-Read on for step by step details...